Manual Handling Training for Elderly Care Workers in Ireland

 Who This Training Is For

 Every worker who physically assists older people needs specialised training.
 Care assistants in nursing homes, home care workers, hospital staff on geriatric wards, family carers, and anyone else who helps elderly people with movement and daily activities.
-The Health and Safety Authority requires training relevant to actual tasks, and elderly care tasks have particular requirements.

 This training protects both you and the people in your care.
 Incorrect handling can injure you, but it can also cause pain, bruising, fractures, or psychological distress to vulnerable older people.
 Getting it right matters on both sides.